Jasondecode2020/Letscode/template/sweep_line.md

 * 11. [3169.
 Count Days Without Meetings](#3169-count-days-without-meetings) 1700
 * 12. [ 2963.
 Count the Number of Good Partitions](#2963-count-the-number-of-good-partitions) 1984

-### extra

-1871.
-Jump-Game-VII (M+)
-2158.
-Amount of New Area Painted Each Day
-2327.
-Number of People Aware of a Secret
-2584.
-Split the Array to Make Coprime Products
-2617.
-Minimum-Number-of-Visited-Cells-in-a-Grid (H)

 ## 2d sweep line(1)

 * [218.
 The Skyline Problem](#218-the-skyline-problem) 2500